mulderp/mulderp.github.com/_posts/2015-10-02-end-of-industrialisation.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/pmulder99/21708240008/in/dateposted-public/" title="DSCF2419"><img src="https://farm1.staticflickr.com/715/21708240008_bdd4f4d88e_n.jpg" width="320" height="240" alt="DSCF2419"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 With Internet and computers, we stop having a "western" culture based on mass production.
 In this world to come, what would you see?
-How identity would you have and how would you "identify" yourself and friends?
+What identity would you have?
+And, how would you "identify" yourself and friends?
 This is where the arts can help.
 Let's look again at "All the World's Futures" and work on the best ones.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/pmulder99/21758067519/in/dateposted-public/" title="DSCF2567"><img src="https://farm6.staticflickr.com/5763/21758067519_c33121156c_n.jpg" width="320" height="240" alt="DSCF2567"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>